 The GDPR’s updated requirements are significant and our team has worked hard to ensure that eFront fully meets them before May 25, 2018.
 Measures to achieve this include:

-We also constantly monitor the guidance around GDPR compliance from privacy-related regulatory bodies and codes of conduct, and have recently joined the EU Cloud Code of Conduct , an EU Data Protection Code of Conduct for cloud service providers containing rigorous assurances for the protection of data in cloud services. eFront is verified compliant with the EU Cloud CoC, Verification-ID: 2020LVL02SCOPE003.
+We also constantly monitor the guidance around GDPR compliance from privacy-related regulatory bodies and codes of conduct, and have joined the EU Cloud Code of Conduct, an EU Data Protection Code of Conduct for cloud service providers containing rigorous assurances for the protection of data in cloud services. eFront is verified compliant with the EU Cloud CoC, Verification-ID: 2020LVL02SCOPE003.
 For further information, please visit https://eucoc.cloud/en/public-register.

 Protecting our customers’ information and their users’ privacy is extremely important to us.
 As a cloud-based company entrusted with some of our customers’ data, we’ve set high standards for security.

-Our cloud infrastructure utilises industry leading cloud infrastructure providers that are heavily certified in privacy and security, such as Amazon or Rackspace.
-Both Rackspace and Amazon are active participants in the Privacy Shield program and offer datacenters in the EU.
+Our cloud infrastructure is set up in AWS.
+AWS is heavily certified in privacy and security, maintaining datacenters in multiple regions worldwide, including the EU and the UK.
 They are industry leading cloud providers that are heavily certified in privacy and security, also offering GDPR-compliant DPAs.
 All eFront communications are encrypted using a highly secure version of SSL/TLS with strong ciphers, resulting in A+ security rating.